Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 The CryptO'pinion?

-I'm sure you can tell how much I have enjoyed playing this?
-Not only writing the three articles but the mapping was an absolute pleasure and one that enhanced my experience greatly.
-I've honestly loved every second of the adventure albeit not the RPG that I imagined.
-In fact, those basic elements are diluted into the background so it has little depth.
-I would say it's more of an action/shooter with an emphasis on the freedom to roam without following a linear path.
+I'm sure you can tell how much I have enjoyed this, and mapping has been a pleasure that has greatly enhanced my experience.
+I've honestly loved every second of the adventure, albeit not the 'RPG' that I imagined.
+Those elements are diluted into the background, so I would say it's more of an action/shooter with an emphasis on puzzle-solving (make notes!) and the freedom to roam without following any linear path.

-My grumbles are minor, the combat system is limited as each weapon feels the same and there isn't any support for melee at all.
-Also, the cursed items are a pain in the bum because there are only two types of objects (for a cure).
-That is very restricting and I would have liked magic to have included the side benefit of dispelling curses too.
+My grumbles are minor; the combat system is limited because all weapons are the same, and there's no support for melee.
+The cursed items are a pain in the bum because there are only two types of objects (for a cure).
+I would have liked magic to have included the side benefit of dispelling curses, too.

-Anyhow, if you're in the mood for an alternative "roguelike" then this could be everything you desire.
+Anyhow, if you're in the mood for an alternative "roguelike", then this could be everything you desire.
 The dungeon is massive, with monsters at every turn, secret passages, and lots of infuriating traps!
 Just remember to save regularly and make notes.
-Of course, I have made a map (marking all cursed items) so you could use that as a guide?
+Of course, I have made a map you can use as a guide.

-Sword Of Kadash is humble and feels old so hasn't aged well but the gameplay is well-balanced throughout and that is something I thoroughly appreciated.
+Sword of Kadash hasn't aged well, but the gameplay is well-balanced throughout, which I thoroughly appreciated.
 I hope you ignore the bland aesthetics and take on board the challenge!!

-After all the trial and tribulation, this is the finale.
-But then it carries on - to a dead end!
+After all the trials and tribulations, this is the finale.
+Then it carries on to a dead end!
 Bugged?

 Friday, March 24, 2023